SQE-Testers/Assignment_3/Muneeb_Documentation/Security.md

 # Security Of VueStoreFront
-To improve the security of Vue Storefront applications, we preinstall the
+To improve the security of Vue Storefront applications , they use the helmet
 #### Helmet
 (opens new window)security extension by default for Nuxt application and the Server Middleware.